 Restricted stock is simply stock (or the promise of stock) that a company will award to you at a future date.
 Stock options are the option to purchase said stock at a specific price at a future date.
 Restricted stock is taxed when it vests.
 Stock options need to be exercised and have different implications in regards to timing and tax.

-Be sure when you see “restricted stock” that you are clear if is referring to restricted stock and not stock options.
+Be sure when you see “restricted stock” that you are clear if it is referring to restricted stock and not stock options.

 Restricted Stock and Vesting